ViaQ/Relp/README.md

 ### Server

-To run server just creat instance of `Relp::RelpServer.new(host, port, logger = nil, callback)` and than call method run on instance of server e.g. `server.run`
+To run server just create instance of `Relp::RelpServer.new(port, callback, host, tls_context, logger)` and then call method run on instance of server e.g. `server.run`

-`host`
-  * This is a required setting.
-  * Value type is string
-  * There is no default value for this setting.
-  * Specifies address you want to bind to, use "0.0.0.0" to bind to any address

 `port`